 Land Development Manual (LDM) - The County's storm drainage regulations were revised to a comprehensive LDM.
 The LDM includes updates to the stormwater and road design standards.
 The updates incorporate components of the 2012 Construction General Permit (CGP) and the 2016 NPDES MS4 Permit.
-Site performance procedures, requirements for water quality aimed at meeting the Water Quality Based Non-Numeric Effluent Standards for E. coli and dissolved oxygen, encouraging the reduction of impervious areas, a list of structural and non-structural BMPs in the program area, and specific redevelopment requirements are all included in the LDM.
+It also includes site performance procedures, requirements for water quality aimed at meeting the Water Quality Based Non-Numeric Effluent Standards for E. coli and dissolved oxygen, encouraging the reduction of impervious areas, a list of structural and non-structural BMPs in the program area, and specific redevelopment requirements.